 The property opened in 2017 and has a more modern design with a communal work space, more charging options.

 On the fifth floor, there is an amazing Sky Deck with games like giant chess, mini golf, a video game room, shuffleboard, foosball and ping pong, and the hotel also has an outdoor pool and fitness center.

-To book the property you can transfer Chase Ultimate Rewards points to IHG Rewards (the loyalty program for Holiday Inn Express) or open an IHG credit card like the IHG Rewards Club Premier card, which currently has an 80,000-point bonus (that would be good for two nights!) after spending $2,000 on the card in the first three months and an additional 40,000-point bonus after spending a total of $5,000 in the first six months.
+To book the property you can transfer Chase Ultimate Rewards points to IHG Rewards (the loyalty program for Holiday Inn Express) or open an IHG credit card like the IHG Rewards Club Premier card.
+[Read about BOTH IHG credit card options]

 Will you choose any of these Hawaii hotels to book with points for your Hawaiian vacation?

-Thanks again for using the TRAVEL CREDIT CARDS link in the main menu of GotoTravelGal.com for your credit card applications!
+Thanks again for using the TRAVEL CREDIT CARDS links or the links within this post for your credit card applications!